ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 repository.
 The pipeline halts and you are informed if any of the steps fail.
 There are some subtleties in the way the test results and test coverage are reported and we deal with them below as we go through the steps in more detail.
+In particular, the ``lint`` and ``test`` stages could include checks with code analysis tools to facilitate adhering to or enforcing coding guidelines.

 Building The Project
 ^^^^^^^^^^^^^^^^^^^^